Ramakm/AI-Chatbot/README.md

 ## **Having troubles implementing?**

-Hit a issue bottom in this repo or else reach out to me via LinkedIN or Twitter msg.
+Hit an issue bottom in this repo or else reach out to me via LinkedIN or Twitter message.
 I will try to reply to you as soon as possible.

 Hopefully You will able to run this one. **Give it a `star` and `fork` this repo**.